 Additionally, applicants must fall into one of the following programs:

 - Families Program: Have at least one child eligible for the National School Lunch Program.
-Children in a school with 40% or more participation in the Lunch Program can get instant approval; no additional paperwork needed.

 - Housing Assistance Program: Households that receive HUD housing assistance such as Public Housing, Housing Choice Vouchers (Sec 8 Vouchers) or Multifamily Assistance (such as Project-Based Section 8 and 202/811).

-- Senior Citizen Pilot: For low-income seniors (62 years or older) receiving federal or state public assistance and living in Atlanta, GA, Hartford, CT, Palm Beach County, FL, Boston, Detroit, Houston, Philadelphia, San Francisco or Seattle, Miami-Dade County, FL, San Jose, CA, Fresno, CA.
+- Senior Citizen Pilot: For low-income seniors (62 years or older) receiving federal or state public assistance and living in Atlanta, GA; Hartford, CT; Palm Beach County, FL; Boston; Detroit; Houston; Philadelphia; San Francisco; Seattle; Miami-Dade County, FL; Santa Clara County, CA; or Fresno County, CA.

 - Community College Pilot: For community college students receiving a federal Pell Grant and residing in Illinois or Colorado